lukebemish/lukebemish.github.io/_posts/2025-09-14-gradle-dependencies-part-4.md

      \--- _extract-extension.org.files.pythonhosted:<...>/requests-<...>.whl:2.32.5 -> org.files.pythonhosted:<...>/requests-<...>:2.32.5
 ```

-If we inspect the resolved files, we see that they are all the expected `.whl` files for x86_64 linux:
+If we inspect the resolved files, we see that they are all the expected `.whl` files for x86_64 Linux:
 ```
 /<...>/requests-2.32.5-py3-none-any-2.32.5.whl
 /<...>/charset_normalizer-3.4.3-cp310-cp310-manylinux2014_x86_64.manylinux_2_17_x86_64.manylinux_2_28_x86_64-3.4.3.whl